shitohana/broozelix/README.md

 ---

-Here's an updated `README.md` section to include the new installation method using the installation script via GitHub Releases.
-This assumes the script is hosted as `install.sh` in the GitHub releases section.

----

 ## 🛠 Installation

 You can install **broozelix** with a single command using the provided installation script.
 No need to clone the repository manually.